cmfunderburk/vmt-dev/README.md

 The protocol system is a key area of ongoing development.
 The following protocols are currently available.

 **Search** (how agents find partners):
+- `distance_discounted`: Chooses targets within vision radius by distance-discounted utility -- U(resource) vs U(trade-and-which-partner)
 - `myopic`: A heuristic-based search where agents pursue the best nearby opportunity.
-This is the primary implementation.
 - `random_walk`: Agents explore the grid randomly.
 Useful for baseline comparisons.

 **Matching** (how pairs form):
 - `greedy_surplus`: Forms pairs based on the highest potential gains from trade.
-This is the primary implementation.
 - `random_matching`: Forms pairs randomly for baseline scenarios.

 **Bargaining** (how prices are negotiated):
-- `compensating_block`: A sophisticated search for the first mutually beneficial integer block trade.
+- `compensating_block`: A search for the first mutually beneficial integer-to-decimal block trade.
 This is the only fully implemented bargaining protocol and serves as the primary model for bilateral exchange.
 - *Note*: Other bargaining protocols like `split_difference` and `take_it_or_leave_it` exist in the codebase as placeholders for future development but are not yet implemented.

 ## Development & Contribution

-We use `pytest` for testing.
-Determinism is critical: every new feature must have a determinism test that runs the simulation twice with the same seed and asserts identical final states.

 ```bash
 # Activate virtual environment first